 <show sad face turning into smiling>

-He had in fact only sent out the invitations to the party after the party, and had addressed it to all time travelers of the future.
+He had in fact only sent out the invitations to the party after the party had happened, and had addressed it to all time travelers of the future.
 He did so in an attempt to prove his own theory, that

 TIME TRAVEL WAS NOT POSSIBLE!